 - the ability, on the basis of the deepened knowledge of philosophy acquired during the programme, are able to deal with complex philosophical problems and formulate judgments based on information from different kinds of source, even when this information is incomplete or uncertain;

 - a realistic view of the reliability of their own conclusions;

 - the ability to integrate different approaches to philosophical questions and/or compare them with each other.

 - the ability to give a clear explanation of philosophical problems, ideas, theories, interpretations and arguments.
 This is for both a specialist and non-specialist audience, in English as well as, for Dutch-speaking students, in Dutch;

 - the ability to write philosophical papers that show the potential to approach the level of articles in national and international academic journals in the field of philosophy.

 - Learning skills

-- the possession of learning skills that allow graduates to continue their study of philosophy more or less independently within a research context, and to draw up a research proposal for a PhD.
+- the possession of learning skills that allow the graduate to continue her study of philosophy more or less independently within a research context as well as to draw up a research proposal for a PhD.

 The MA programme in Philosophy 60 EC consists of the following specialisations: